Asynchronousx/Simple-Head-Pose/README.md

 And you're good to go!

 ### Single Face
 Now let's see a more in-depth example when we do have only **one face** into our images.
-We can simply access the first element of the predictions (the poses list) as above and extracting the yaw, pitch and roll values directly like that:
+We can simply access the first element of the predictions (the poses list) as we did above and extracting the yaw, pitch and roll values directly like that:

 ```python
 import hpe